shinwachi/BinPacker/README.md

 ./Main.native Tetromino	: Same as GUI mode, but Pobjs are not rectangle shape
                           but in random Tetromino shape.

-Warning1 : The BestFit is heavy computational algorithm, since all Pobjs and
+Warning1 : The BestFit is computationally heavy algorithm, since all Pobjs and
-           Bins are randomly generated hence their might be in situation where processing time of BF varies from 400s to 900s.
+           Bins are randomly generated hence there might be in situation where processing time of BF varies from 400s to 900s.
 Please be patient.

 Warning2 : Hole mode depicts the Bin Defect scenario in real world.
 Hence there